 December 30, 1996 - The XNUMXst century will belong to China.
 This will be the era of Asian tigers and dragons.

 When Bay Street bankers sound like Himalayan gurus, you know the world is turning upside down.
 Welcome to the eve of the 21st century.
-With the approach of the next millennium, there are now only 36 months left, everyone has become futurists.
+With the next millennium approaching, there are now only 36 months left, everyone has become futurists.

 However, as Yogi Berra observed so wisely, "The future is no longer what it once was".
 While some of the events and trends that will dominate the new millennium are already underway, most go beyond our imagination.